pbernet/akka_streams_tutorial/README.md

 # Akka streams tutorial #

-This is a collection of simple runnable self contained examples from various akka streams docs, tutorials and blogs.
+A collection of simple runnable and self contained examples from various akka streams docs, tutorials and blogs.
 Two more complex examples are worth mentioning:
 * Windturbine Example
 * Apache Kafka WordCount